-After living in Melbourne (pronounced ‘Mel-bun’ by the locals) for a month and a half, I feel as if I’ve just about moved here.
+After living in Melbourne (pronounced ‘Mel-bin’ by the locals) for a month and a half, I feel as if I’ve just about moved here.
 I’ve become quite familiar with this lovely city on the Yarra river and some of its finer offerings over the last few weeks.
 Why go to Melbourne?
 SO many reasons!

 In so many ways Melbourne has been competing with its older brother, Sydney, since the 19th Century.
 Just as in the U.S., Chicago will always be second banana to New York City, hence its oft-used nickname: The Second City.
 Here, it seems Melbourne could be called the same thing.